Thorium/the-elmish-book/chapters/commands/failing-async.md

 let nextCmd = Cmd.fromAsyncSafe randomOp handler
 ```
-Here the async expression `randomOp` is of type `Async<float>` and not `Async<Msg>` it is the job of the `handler` to convert the *result* of that operation (whether succeeding or failing) into a message like it is doing in the above example.
-This message is eventually dispatched back into the program and be reacted upon.
+Here the async expression `randomOp` is of type `Async<float>` and not `Async<Msg>`.
+It is the job of the `handler` to convert the *result* of that operation (whether succeeding or failing) into a message like it is doing in the above example.
+This message is eventually dispatched back into the program and is reacted upon.